HariSekhon/DevOps-Perl-tools/README.md

 * [PyLib](https://github.com/harisekhon/pylib) - Python port of the above library

 * [Spark => Elasticsearch](https://github.com/harisekhon/spark-to-elasticsearch) - Scala application to index from Spark to Elasticsearch.
 Used to index data in Hadoop clusters or local data via Spark standalone.
-This started as a Scala Spark port of ```pig-text-to-elasticsearch.pig``` from my [PyTools](https://github.com/harisekhon/pytools) repo.
+This started as a Scala Spark port of ```pig-text-to-elasticsearch.pig``` from my [DevOps Python Tools](https://github.com/harisekhon/devops-python-tools) repo.

 You might also be interested in the following really nice Jupyter notebook for HDFS space analysis created by another Hortonworks guy Jonas Straub: